cap-js-community/odata-v2-adapter/README.md

 - Alternatively, a `cds build` can be triggered as described in section "Cloud Foundry Deployment".
 - If not detected automatically, the model path can be set with option `model` (especially if `csn.json`/`srv.json` option is used).
 - Make sure, that all i18n property files reside next to the `csn.json` in a `i18n` or `_i18n` folder, to be detected by localization.
+- In a multitenant scenario in combination with a standalone proxy, the CDS model can be retrieved remotely via MTX endpoint (`mtxEndpoint`) by setting proxy option `mtxRemote: true`.
+- Proxy option `mtxEndpoint` can be specified as absolute url (starting with `http://` or `https://`), to be able to address MTX Sidecar possibly available under a target different from Java OData v4 backend URL.
+If not specified absolutely, proxy `target` is prepended to `mtxEndpoint`.

 - Run `node srv/index` from the project root to start the server:
   - OData V2 service will be available at http://localhost:4004/v2/<odata-v4-service-path>
   - OData V4 service shall be available at http://localhost:8080/<odata-v4-service-path>